juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 #### Debug Mount Pod {#debug-mount-pod}

-A pod in `CrashLoopBackOff` state cannot be easily debugged, in such case, use `kubectl debug` to create an environment that's available for interactive debugging:
+A Pod in `CrashLoopBackOff` state cannot be easily debugged, in such case, use `kubectl debug` to create an environment that's available for interactive debugging:

 ```shell
 kubectl -n <namespace> debug <mount-pod> -it  --copy-to=jfs-mount-debug --container=jfs-mount --image=<mount-image> -- bash
 ```

-In the above demonstration, set `<mount-image>` to the mount image, and the `debug` command will create a pod dedicated for interactive debugging, you'll try to reproduce and resolve the issue in this debug Pod.
+In the above demonstration, set `<mount-image>` to the mount image, and the `debug` command will create a Pod dedicated for interactive debugging, you'll try to reproduce and resolve the issue in this debug Pod.

 After troubleshooting, don't forget to clean up: